tarof429/stuckathome/kvm/part2_installing_linux_on_kvm.md

 ## Installing Ubuntu using Cloud-Init

-Another method for automated installation involves Cloud Init.
+Another method for automated installation involves using the Cloud Init image.
 The example below installs Ubuntu.

 1. First, download the latest cloud init image from https://cloud-images.ubuntu.com/releases/21.10/release/.
 The file name is `ubuntu-21.10-server-cloudimg-amd64.img`.